Ready to find the perfect college degree?

 Education Options for Aspiring Radiation Therapists

 Aspiring radiation therapists must complete some sort of formal postsecondary education program to become qualified for the demands of this career.
-Certificate programs in radiation therapy that take only 12 months to complete exist, but they are often not the best degree paths into this career.
-Many employers prefer candidates who have earned a college degree in radiation therapy at either the associate’s or bachelor’s level, according to the United States Bureau of Labor Statistics (BLS).
-Students in accredited radiation therapy programs should expect to study computer science, physics, algebra, research methodology, anatomy, physiology, and of course, radiation therapy procedures and the science of using radiation therapy.
+Certificate programs in radiation therapy take only 12 months to complete exist.
+But they are often not the best degree paths into this career.
+Many employers prefer candidates who have earned a college degree in radiation therapy at either the associate’s or bachelor’s level, according to the BLS.
+Students in accredited radiation therapy programs should expect to study:

 Important Qualities for Radiation Therapists